mib-unibe/unihack/content/frontpage/motivation.en.md

 Be creative and build an intelligent robot with hardware we provide.
 Various sensors, motors, camera, [**Raspberry Pis**](https://www.raspberrypi.org/help/what-%20is-a-raspberry-pi/) and [**Arduinos**](https://learn.sparkfun.com/tutorials/what-is-an-arduino/all) which is available to you to solve a challenge.
 More info on the available challenges coming soon.

 ***There IS a free lunch.***
 Thanks to our sponsors we can host this event at no cost for students of the University of Bern.
-We will provide meals, loads of healthy and/or energy-dense snacks and drinks, so you and your team don't have to worry about anything but hacking.
+We will provide meals, loads of healthy and/or energizing snacks and drinks, so you and your team don't have to worry about anything but hacking.

 For further details on the event check out the [program](/program).